RaspAP/raspap-docs/docs/index.md

 You are also encouraged to use RaspAP's community-led [Docker container](docker.md).

+!!! tip "Tip"
+    If maximizing the number of AP clients is a top priority, you can switch to an alternative RPi OS minimal firmware that has been specifically tuned for this purpose.
+Details are available in [this FAQ](faq.md#maxclients).

 Please note that "supported" is not a guarantee.
 If you are able to improve support for your preferred distro, we encourage you to [actively contribute](#get-involved) to the project.

 ## Get involved